Transport in Andhra Pradesh: Airports

 Andhra Pradesh has three functional domestic airports and three international airports.
 The state has a customs airport at Visakhapatnam.
 It serves more than 2.8 million passengers annually.
 It operates flights to Singapore, Dubai, United Arab Emirates, Malaysia, Thailand and domestic Services as Well.
 There are three domestic airports at Kadapa, Rajahmundry and Kurnool.

 Vijayawada Airport, Visakhapatnam Airport and Tirupati Airport serve as international airports.
-There are plans to setup an airport in every district of Andhra Pradesh.
+There are plans to set up an airport in every district of Andhra Pradesh.

 Visakhapatnam airport is the largest airport in the state and handles over 60% of the domestic traffic of the state.
 The total passenger traffic in the state stood at 1.48 million as of 2013.

 Seaports

 The state has a coastline of 974 km and is the second longest in the country.
 The state has 14 Ports with a sum of 250 Mt capacity.
 Visakhapatnam, Gangavaram and Krishnapatnam Ports are the three deep water ports.
-During 2014-15, the traffic handled at non-major ports in the state was 83.43 Mt.
+During 2014–15, the traffic handled at non-major ports in the state was 83.43 Mt.
 Government planned to develop new ports at Bhavanapadu, Narsapur, Ramayapatnam and Duggirajapatnam.